Jump to section

 Schizophrenia is a mental health disorder that is marked primarily by psychosis.
 While hallucinations—seeing, hearing, or feeling things that aren’t present—and delusions—fixed, false beliefs—are common, people with the condition can also experience reduced motivation, motor impairment, cognitive impairment, and difficulty with relationships.

 Schizophrenia usually manifests early in life, between adolescence and early adulthood, although symptoms can start to develop in childhood.
-The condition may have a genetic component: people with family members who have a history of schizophrenia are six times more likely to be diagnosed with the disorder.
+The condition may have a genetic component: people with family members with a history of schizophrenia are six times more likely to be diagnosed with the disorder.

-According to Johns Hopkins, 1% of the population worldwide has been diagnosed with schizophrenia.
+According to Johns Hopkins, only 1% of the global population has been diagnosed with schizophrenia.
 In comparison, 18% have panic disorder, 2.6% have bipolar disorder, and 9.5% have depression.

 Popular culture often portrays people with this disorder as violent.
-But multiple studies show that violence is not a defining marker in this population.
+But multiple studies have shown that most people with this condition don’t display violent behavior.

-A study of 1,435 participants with schizophrenia found that every 19 out of 20 people had no incidence of violence during a two-year period.
-Risk factors for becoming violent are drug use and being a victim of recent violence.
+A study of 1,435 participants with schizophrenia found that 19 out of 20 people had no incidence of violence over a two-year period.
+Risk factors for violence in this population include drug use and being a victim of recent violence.

 However, people with schizophrenia do sometimes harm themselves.
 The lifetime suicide rate is approximately 10%.